This post is all about why I love cacao and why you should too!

 There is a lot to look out for when reading chocolate ingredients such as palm oil (big no-no, read about that HERE) and high amounts of refined sugar, dairy if you have dairy intolerant people to think about, traces of nuts if you have nut allergy people to buy for.

-You can buy great raw chocolate ingredients online at places like Organics on A Budget and check out your health food and bulk stores as well.
+You can buy great raw chocolate ingredients online and check out your health food and bulk stores as well.
 If you want MORE amazing healthier Easter chocolate recipes, you can not go past this blog by Natural New Age Mum!

 Yours in Health,